New Operator in Lucee

 Avoid conflicts

-What if you wanna Load a class that also exist as a component or the other way around?
-In that case you can simply define the type needed explicitly like this
+What if you want to load a class that also exists as a component or the other way around?
+In that case you can simply define the type needed explicitly like this:

 quartzInterface = new java:Quarz(); // load class